prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 ```
 This FilterNode will pushdown to JoinNodes as its join criteria in later stage by the existing optimizers called PredicatePushdown Optimizer.

-Predicate Pushdown Optimizer will invoke after JdbcJoinRenderByConnector .
+Predicate Pushdown Optimizer will invoke after GroupInnerJoinsByConnector .
 Sample code is as follows
 ```
 if (ConfigUtil.getConfig(ENABLE_JDBC_JOIN_QUERY_PUSHDOWN)) {
-    builder.add(new JdbcJoinRenderByConnector(metadata, sqlParser));
+    builder.add(new GroupInnerJoinsByConnector(metadata, sqlParser));
     predicatePushDown = new StatsRecordingPlanOptimizer(optimizerStats, new PredicatePushDown(metadata, sqlParser, true));
     builder.add(predicatePushDown, simplifyRowExpressionOptimizer);